xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 If this doesn't answer your questions, [reach out](#where-to-discuss).

-Regular contributors who have write rights to the repositories should create their PR branches directly on the repository rather than in external forks.
+Regular contributors who have write access to the repositories should create their PR branches directly on the repository rather than in external forks.
 This facilitates running CI checks (usually disabled by default for external PRs due to security settings) and working together on a branch.